isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-13-post-Lettuce.md

 <section>
 	<h4>Harvesting:</h4>
 <p>Plants can be harvested for leaves at any time, with younger leaves being the most tender.
 However, the leaves will become bitter when the plant starts to flower.
 Most gardeners will harvest their crop around a month and a half after sowing. </p>
-<p>The whole plant can be harvested once by cutting the head at the base or multiple times by harvesting the older leaves as per the cut-and-come-again method.</p>
+<p>The whole plant can be harvested once by cutting the head at the base or multiple times by harvesting the older leaves as per the <a href="https://staging.dmhtu0pi4p9u7.amplifyapp.com/page-index/horticulture-techniques/cut-and-come-again/">cut-and-come-again</a> method.</p>

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/f_Uoug7ZSeg" height="415" width="100%"></iframe>
 <br><br>